-Join Uli Staiger for an in-depth discussion in this video Painting dust, part of Photoshop Artist in Action: Uli Staiger's Perestroika.
+Join Uli Staiger for an in-depth discussion in this video Painting dust, part of Digital Painting in Photoshop: Perestroika.

 Only the straw would not be sufficient to show how dirty the work of an harvest is.
 So, what we need in addition to the straw is a lot of dust.
 Dust is something you can easily paint in Photoshop.
 Of course, you can use a brush tip you get from the internet.
 There are many, many brush tips you can find.
 But you could also use just a brush tip that's inside Photoshop.
 I'd worked around a little bit.
 I'd just tested a few brush tips and I found one that's really cool.
 Not on first sight, but if you jitter it in the right way, this brush tip really works like something that acts like smoke.

 Okay, so I take a new layer.
 I call it White Dust, and I just take this brush tip.
 I open the Brushes, nothing to see.
 So, I go to the Brushes B because otherwise it can't do anything right here.
 Then I go to the Brush Presets.
 And inside the Presets, you find right all the way down here the brushes for the special effects, special effect brushes.
 So, I click on these, don't need the rest anymore.
 I don't want to append it, I just want to replace it.

 It's hard to believe but this one here, number 48.
 If you double-click it, you see the name Scattered Roses, that is the brush tip.
 That works.
 Another one, I like it very much, this one here, 117, which is called Large Roses with Chroma.
 Also, this works pretty well, but this time we take these roses.
 There's long enough.
 So we just take these, click on it.
 Then we go back to the Brushes.
 And now we have to shape them.
 So, first of all, we go to the Shape Dynamics.